glynawe/Vanilla/kete.md

 Relational operators compare `int`, `word`, `byte`, `float` and pointer types.
 They return `bool` values.
 Pointers may only be compared for equality and inequality.
 Two pointers are equal if they refer to the same variable or both are `null`.

-The operator `is` is a runtime type test for objects. `o is T` is  true if object value `o` has the object type `T` or one of its extension types.
+The operator `is` is a runtime type test for records. `r is T` is  true if record value `r` has the record type `T` or one of its extension types.

 ### Logical operators